They say…

 Brew Wharf

-Brew Wharf, SE1, one of the cradles of London’s revival, since demolished.
+Brew Wharf, London SE1, one of the cradles of London’s brewing revival, since redeveloped.

 Brew Wharf Yard, Stoney Street SE1 9AD (Southwark)